 - Click Save Changes at the bottom of the page.

-- You should not use embellishments like italics or cursive in any part of your signature (only the “Sans Serif” font at normal size in Gmail settings).
+- Do not use embellishments like italics or cursive in any part of your signature (only the “Sans Serif” font at normal size in Gmail settings).

 - Don’t resize the logo image, and keep it on a line by itself without any other text or graphics on the same line.